WayFi-Wireless/passpoint-implementation-issues/README.md

 - Passpoint and RADSEC implementations are entirely manual and must be customized per deployment.
 - The LuCI web UI does not support scripting or automation for Hotspot 2.0 configuration.
 - Only two known pieces of accurate documentation currently exist for proper implementation.
 (One of those we wrote)
-- RADSEC support is only available in recent versions of hostapd; older builds do not support it at all.
+- RADSEC support is only available in recent versions of hostapd; older builds do not support it without also running a local radsecproxy instance on the device.

 ---